tusharkathuria/institution-collaboration/gate-records-client/README.md

 ## Functionality

-User has to login before interacting with app
+User has to login before interacting with app.
+If you don't see any data, then switch to date 8th May 2021, as that date has some records already created.

 ### Creating a record